The Ultimate Guide to Pumping on the Go

 Next, I would pump during my lunchtime (session #3).
 I would spend the beginning of my plan time pumping (session #4).
 And, if I had a meeting after school, I would pump right at dismissal and then head to my meeting (session #5).

 This may sound like a lot, but if you were at home with your baby, it’s likely that you would be nursing at each of those time intervals.
 Really, if you pay attention to how often you’re nursing, my pumping schedule was the equivalent of about every 2-3 hours.

-Pumping on the go at work is totally doable if you’re determined to make pumping work.
+Pumping at work is totally doable if you’re determined to make pumping work.

 It’s Your Legal Right